kriegalex/k3s-ansible/README.md

 📺 [Watch the Video](https://www.youtube.com/watch?v=CbkEWcUZ7zM)

+## ⚠️ Main changes on this fork

+- Reorganize roles and playbooks into folders
+- Add some kubernetes roles for longhorn and other useful utilities/apps

 ## 📖 k3s Ansible Playbook

 Build a Kubernetes cluster using Ansible with k3s.
 The goal is easily install a HA Kubernetes cluster on machines running: